 This novel is an entry in the increasingly popular genre that I like to call the “predictably unpredictable thriller”.
 These novels have become more and more prevalent following the runaway success of Gone Girl and include such entries as The Girl on the Train and The Woman in Cabin 10.
 Things to look for in the predictably unpredictable thriller include a deliberately enigmatic plot that seeks to squeeze every possible drop of mystery out of its storyline before finally revealing its secrets.
 Expect clunky and unhelpful foreshadowing.
 The reveal itself will unwind in about fifteen stages, and will contain just enough logic that it cannot be considered a cheat.
 The final ten or so pages will typically include one final twist that leaves everything that came before open to interpretation.
 Like the Halloween films, these novels can’t be satisfied without one final scare, no matter how unnecessary.

 Honestly, that about sums up everything you need to know about The Last Time I Lied.
 None of the characters are particularly interesting because they only exist to say ominous things and drop hints that more often than not turn out to be red herrings.

-So far it sounds as if I hated this novel, but that truly isn’t the case.
+So far it sounds as if I hated this novel, but that isn’t necessarily the case.
 Riley Sager is a competent author and the overall storyline was compelling enough that I finished the book in two days.
-It’s more that I find the whole psychological thriller genre to have jumped the shark.
+It’s more that I find the psychological thriller genre as a whole to have jumped the shark.
 Instead of a series of events which serve to unravel a mystery that makes sense when viewed as a whole, it’s becoming more and more common to cram in as many twists and turns as possible.
 The problem is that too often those twists and turns come at the expense of a cohesive plot.

 My rating: 3/5